urinary tract infection UTI treatment

 What is Urinary Tract ?

 Urinary system includes the kidneys, ureters, bladder and urethra.
 This system helps to remove waste from the body.
 The kidney filters waste from blood.
-Tubes called ureters carry these wastes or urine from kidneys to bladder, where it is stored until it exits the body through the urethra.
+Tubes called ureters transport these waste products, or urine, from the kidneys to the bladder, where it is stored until it is expelled from the body through the urethra.
 All these components can become infected, but most infections involve the lower tract.

 Urinary tract infection (UTI) ? uti urinary tract infection treatment